 Run the Numbers

 In the case of finding a fixer-upper, you need to crunch some numbers ahead of the sale in order to ensure it will be profitable.
 As mentioned, this should involve weighing up the price of the property plus the price of the renovation against the new market value after this renovation is completed.

 Nevertheless, while this principle is pretty straightforward, you need to arrive at a pretty good estimate of the post-renovation value.
 For that, you may require the help of the professionals.

 And working out what the renovation costs will be is something that can only be done after the property, in its current state, has been thoroughly appraised.
 Again, you might require professional help here.

-When it comes time to sell on the property, you need to be prepared to wait for the best offer and to hold firm to what you have estimated to property to be worth.
-Selling too quickly can lead to significantly less profit (after all, this is the situation which those who have to sell quickly find themselves in, and it is the whole reason the property is cheaper in the first place).
+When it comes time to sell the property, you need to be prepared to wait for the best offer and to hold firm to what you have estimated to property to be worth.
+Selling too quickly can lead to significantly less profit (after all, this is the situation in which those who have to sell quickly find themselves, and it is the whole reason the property is cheaper in the first place).